-OSHA safety standards and regulations apply to work at construction projects, so it's helpful to have a general idea of your rights under OSHA as an employee at a construction site.
-For more information on OSHA, see FindLaw's OSHA FAQs.
+OSHA safety standards and regulations apply to work on construction projects, so it's helpful to have a general idea of your rights under OSHA as an employee at a construction site.
+For more information on this federal agency, see FindLaw's OSHA Questions and Answers.

-Employee Rights Under OSHA
+Construction Worker Rights Under OSHA

 Employer Obligations Under OSHA

 Employers in the construction industry carry certain significant responsibilities.
 Under federal law, they must provide a safe work environment for their employees.
 They must follow OSHA and regulations.
 OSHA lays out several key obligations for employers, including: